japila-books/spark-sql-internals/docs/physical-operators/WindowExec.md

 NOTE: `nextGroup` is the result of converting `nextRow` using <<grouping, grouping>> conversion function.

 [[buffer]]
-`doExecute` creates a spark-sql-ExternalAppendOnlyUnsafeRowArray.md[ExternalAppendOnlyUnsafeRowArray] buffer using spark-sql-properties.md#spark.sql.windowExec.buffer.spill.threshold[spark.sql.windowExec.buffer.spill.threshold] property (default: `4096`) as the threshold for the number of rows buffered.
+`doExecute` creates a [ExternalAppendOnlyUnsafeRowArray](../spark-sql-ExternalAppendOnlyUnsafeRowArray.md) buffer using [spark.sql.windowExec.buffer.spill.threshold](../configuration-properties.md#spark.sql.windowExec.buffer.spill.threshold) configuration property as the threshold for the number of rows buffered.

 [[windowFunctionResult]]
 `doExecute` creates a `SpecificInternalRow` for the window function result (as `windowFunctionResult`).